Optimizing Systems Engineering Through the Vee Model

 Could Good Systems Engineering Have Prevented the OG Jurassic Park from Failing?

-The chaotician, Ian Malcolm, predicted that Jurassic Park Island will quickly proceed to behave in an "unpredictable fashion" and that it was "an accident waiting to happen.”
+The chaotician, Ian Malcolm, predicted that Jurassic Park Island would quickly proceed to behave in an "unpredictable fashion" and that it was "an accident waiting to happen.”

 In case you don’t remember the 1993 Jurassic Park, John Hammond almost realizes his dream of a zoo-like amusement park with live dinosaurs.
 His dreams come to a halt when the severely underpaid Dennis Nedry turns the park’s system off to steal InGen’s property, resulting in the dinosaurs’ escape and sending our heroes on a mission to escape Jurassic Park.